abdelmajidelayachi/Store_inventory_management_application/README.md

 Bonus: Implement form field validation with Javascript (Regex) Phase 4: Creation of the database

-- Search on SQL
+ Search on SQL
 Manipulate and test SQL queries on PHPMyAdmin
 Create the database from the design provided for the MySQL DBMS.

-Phase 5: Back-end development
+-Phase 5: Back-end development

-- Research on PHP
+Research on PHP
 With the help of the documentation, create a .php page that returns a form and inserts it into a MySQL database Implement backend logic with PHP and integrate with front-end.
 Realize the CRUD of the application